HMS Exmouth (1854): Design and construction

-Service
+Naval service

 In 1855, during the later stages of the Crimean War, she served in the Baltic Sea as flagship of Sir Michael Seymour.
 On 12 May 1857, Exmouth ran aground in Crewgreace bay, west of The Lizard, Cornwall.
 She was refloated.
 Her captain, Harry Ayres was convicted of negligence by a Court Martial and was admonished.
 Her master, Edward Fancourt Cavell was also convicted.
 He was sentenced to be reprimanded and admonished.
 She was a guard ship at Devonport by 1859, when future admiral Robert Spencer Robinson was her captain between 1 February 1858 and May 1859.

+Training ship

-Exmouth was lent to the Metropolitan Asylums Board to serve as a training ship in 1877.
-According to a paper read at the Central Poor Law Conference in February 1904 these ships were recommended for boys supervised by the poor law authorities as an economic means of providing them with a career which also benefited the country.
+From 1877, the Admiralty lent Exmouth to the Metropolitan Asylums Board as a training ship, based at Grays, Essex, replacing the similar Goliath, which had been destroyed by fire in December 1875.
+These ships were recommended for boys supervised by the poor law authorities as an economic means of providing them with a career which also benefited the country.

+Disposal

-She was sold to George Cohen on 4 April 1905 and then broken up at Penarth.
+Exmouth was sold by the Admiralty to George Cohen on 4 April 1905 and then broken up at Penarth, South Wales.